-- i) Dark suit with dark socks, or
+- i) Dark suit with dark socks

-- ii) Dark skirt with black tights or stockings, or
+- ii) Dark skirt with black tights or stockings

-- iii) Dark trousers with dark socks
+- iii) Dark trousers with dark socks or dark hosiery

-- 2. Dark coat if required
+- 2. Dark jacket (optional)

 - 3. Black shoes

 - 4. Plain white collared shirt or blouse

 - 5. White bow tie, black bow tie, black full-length tie, or black ribbon

-For Undergraduates, the appropriate gown is the Commoner's gown, unless you are a Scholar or Exhibitioner (see B.5.7 below), in which case you are entitled to wear a special Scholar's gown.
+For Undergraduates, the appropriate gown is the Commoner's gown, unless you are a Scholar or Exhibitioner (see B.5.8 below), in which case you are entitled to wear a special Scholar's gown.
 The Junior, Heberden, and Senior Organ Scholars are also entitled to wear a Scholar's gown ex officio provided they remain in good academic standing (see B.6.1).